Skip to content

 Counsel are prohibited from inviting their clients/accused persons to access Case Center.
 Counsel are required to make other arrangements to share documents, as appropriate, with their clients.

-If your case was previously created in Case Center but you are preparing for a new hearing or conference within the same case, court staff will provide you access to a new bundle (folder) 5 days before your new hearing date.
 If you are the moving party and you have not received a Case Center invitation to upload your documents, you must contact the court office and ask for the invitation to be sent.
-You are responsible for providing administrative staff or third parties with access to any new bundles that have been created for subsequent hearings.
+You are responsible for providing administrative staff or third parties access to any new bundles that have been created for subsequent hearings.

 1. Locate the case (found on your “View Case List” screen).